smabot0508/Trading-Internship-Journal/Daily Notes/Day12.md

 - ChoCh (Change of Character) on the lower timeframe is the trigger for execution in MTF trading.
 - The 3 Weeks Tight pattern signals institutional accumulation through price contraction on weekly charts.
 - Contraction leads to expansion — the tighter the consolidation, the more explosive the breakout potential.
-- PEB demonstrated a textbook 3 Weeks Tight breakout with strong volume confirmation (+7.64% on breakout week).
 - Screening for 3 Weeks Tight setups works best with a $20M+ dollar volume filter and price above the 10-week moving average.
 ---

 # Conclusion

 Day 12 focused on deepening my understanding of how price moves across timeframes and how institutions interact with that movement.
-The fractal nature of the market and Multi-Timeframe Analysis together form a powerful framework for entering trades at exactly the right moment — at the origin of the move rather than after a delayed confirmation.
+The fractal nature of the market and MultiTimeframe Analysis together form a powerful framework for entering trades at exactly the right moment at the origin of the move rather than after a delayed confirmation.
 On the DeepVue side, I studied the 3 Weeks Tight pattern and practiced identifying it on PEB's weekly chart, which showed a clear textbook breakout following a tight consolidation phase.
 The combination of today's SMC theory and practical chart work is helping me build a more structured and confident approach to reading price action and identifying institutional setups.